Roger Swinfen Eady, 3rd Baron Swinfen

 Roger Mynors Swinfen Eady, 3rd Baron Swinfen, (14 December 1938 – 5 June 2022) was a British politician and philanthropist, who was one of the ninety two hereditary peers elected to remain in the House of Lords following the passing of the House of Lords Act 1999.
 He sat as a Conservative.

 Early life and education

-Swinfen was born in 1938, the elder son of Charles Swinfen Eady, second Baron Swinfen and his novelist wife Mary Wesley.
+Swinfen was born at his family home at Ovington Square in Knightsbridge, London, England, on 14 December 1938, the elder son of Charles Swinfen Eady, second Baron Swinfen and his novelist wife Mary Wesley.
 His parents divorced in 1945.
 He was educated at Westminster School and at the Royal Military Academy, Sandhurst, after which he received a Short Service Commission in The Royal Scots before leaving the British Army in the rank of Lieutenant.

 Later life

 A philanthropist, he was the Founding Trustee of the Swinfen Charitable Trust and was Director of the American Telemedicine Association from 2009 until 2013.